Email Provider Integrations

 - Create your template

-to convert JSX/TSX to HTML - Send using your preferred provider
+- Send using your preferred provider

 Provider Examples